albertobayan/albertobayan/README.md

 Junior SOC Analyst with a background in IT Support, Systems Administration and Networking.

-I currently work in a Security Operations Centre (SOC), where I investigate and triage security incidents, analyse security events and indicators of compromise, and support incident management and response activities.
+I currently work in a Security Operations Centre, investigating and triaging security incidents, analysing indicators of compromise and supporting incident management and response activities.

-I'm especially interested in Blue Team operations, threat detection, incident response and security automation.
+My main interests are Blue Team operations, threat detection, incident response and security automation.

-## 🛡️ Cybersecurity & SOC
+## 🛡️ Cybersecurity

 * Security incident investigation and triage
 * EDR / XDR analysis